Columbus Monument (New York City): History

 The monument was one of three planned as part of the city's 1892 commemoration of the 400th anniversary of Columbus' landing in the Americas.
 Originally, the monument was planned to be located in Bowling Green or somewhere else in lower Manhattan.
 By the time Russo's plan was decided upon in 1890, a commission of Italian businessmen from around the United States had contributed $12,000 of the $20,000 needed to build the statue (equivalent to $ of the $ in cost in current dollars).
 The statue was constructed with funds raised by Il Progresso, a New York City-based Italian-language newspaper.

 Russo created parts of the Columbus Column in his Rome studio and in other workshops in Italy; the bronze elements were cast in the Nelli Foundry.
 The completed column was shipped to the United States in September 1892 to be placed within the "circle at Fifty-ninth Street and Eighth Avenue".
 Once the statue arrived in Manhattan, it was quickly transported to the circle.
-The monument was officially unveiled with a ceremony on October 13, 1892, as part of the 400th anniversary celebration.
+The monument was officially unveiled with a ceremony on October 12, 1892, as part of the 400th anniversary celebration.

+Less than a decade later, when the original IRT subway construction commenced in 1901, one of the first stations structurally completed was the IRT Broadway–Seventh Avenue Line's 59th Street station, despite special engineering support that was required to protect the monument.